 The National Hispanic Health Foundation (NHHF) is a nonprofit organization that was established in the mid-1990s.
 The foundation’s objective is to offer resources to healthcare professionals who are committed to serving the United States’ Hispanic population.
 During the past 19 years, the NHHF has provided nearly 100 scholarships in excess of $299,000!
 The NHHF partners with other research and development organizations dedicated to improving future policymaking with regard to the Hispanic Population.

 10. NSCDA American Indian Nurse Scholarship Program

-The National Society of the Colonial Dames of America (NSCDA) is available to American Indian Nurse Scholarship Program that offers nursing students of American Indian descent.
+The National Society of the Colonial Dames of America (NSCDA) is available to the American Indian Nurse Scholarship Program that offers nursing students of American Indian descent.
 To be eligible, a scholarship candidate must be of Native American descent and plan to return to their Native American communities as a nursing professional or a nurse educator.
 The American Indian Nurse Scholarship recipient is designed to be $1,500 per semester award if the nursing student meets academic standards.
 Scholarship monies may only be applied to academic costs, like tuition, etc.